-WAVE Collective is taking submissions for the theme Skin Deep taking place at the gallery café, Carmel by the Green, from the 8th of June until the 31st of July.
-We are accepting entries across a multitude of mediums until the 27th of May.
+WAVE Collective is taking online submissions for the theme Skin Deep coinciding with the exhibition taking place at the gallery café, Carmel by the Green, from the 8th of June until the 31st of July.
+We are accepting entries for our online features page throughout the length of the exhibition.

 A body moves, it breathes, it lives: it is the physical embodiment of our minds – it operates autonomously – inhaling exhaling – keeping us alive while we scrutinize, admire, ignore, and abuse its form –